Safety Precautions when using Hot Tubs

 5. NO ELECTROCUTION ALLOWED

 When installing a hot tub in your backyard, it is crucial to exercise caution and avoid any contact or interference with electric lines to ensure safety.
-It’s best for it to have its own power source, but if that’s not an option you need to call a professional to make sure the hot tub is correctly wired.
+It should have its power source, but if that’s not an option you need to call a professional to make sure the hot tub is correctly wired.

 6. NO FIREWORKS